Diverse market models of competing Brownian particles with splits and mergers: Proofs

-(3) It would be very interesting to decide whether absence of arbitrage, say with respect to the market portfolio, survives when one begins to constrain the splits and/or mergers that can happen over a given period of time, or along genealogies of companies produced by any given split (mandating, say, that the resulting companies cannot be touched for a certain amount of time); we believe not, but this issue remains to be settled.
+\item[(III)] It would be very interesting to decide whether absence of arbitrage, say with respect to the market portfolio, survives when one begins to constrain the splits and/or mergers that can happen over a given period of time, or along genealogies of companies produced by any given split (one could mandate, e.g., that the resulting companies cannot be touched for a certain amount of time).
+We believe not, but this issue remains to be settled.

+\item[(IV)] It would be interesting to extend the above generic analysis, by allowing for some ``idiosyncratic'' features in the model.
+These can take the form of allowing the growth rates and the local co-variation rates for the different assets to depend, not only on the rank, but also on the name of the particular company (e.g., as in Ichiba et al. \cite{Ichiba11} or the so-called \textit{second-order model} from \cite {FIK2013b}).
+They could also take the form of giving strategic control to the various companies, on decisions such as whether to engage in a merger or not.
+Our present model does not allow such features. \end{longlist} \begin{appendix}